DinoChiesa/Apigee-GCP-Logging-Example/README.md

 This repo includes two distinct API Proxy bundles showing how to do logging from Apigee Edge to Google Stackdriver.

+## License

+This material is Copyright 2017-2020 Google LLC and is licensed under the [Apache 2.0 License](LICENSE).
+This includes the the API Proxy configuration as well as the nodejs tools and libraries.

 ## Disclaimer

 This example is not an official Google product, nor is it part of an official Google product.